MateuszPuchacz/sales_analysis_powerbi_electronics_store/README.md

 - [Exploratory Business Analysis (Power BI)](#-exploratory-business-analysis-power-bi)
 - [Business Insights & Conclusions](#-business-insights--conclusions)
 - [Business Recommendations](#-business-recommendations)

 ## 📊 Data Source

-The dataset used in this project was simulated for educational and portfolio purposes.
+The dataset used in this project is fully simulated and created for portfolio purposes.
-It does not represent real company data.

-The dataset consists of two primary tables: a transactional sales table and a product dimension table.
-It was synthetically generated to simulate a retail electronics sales environment.
+It represents a typical retail sales structure, including transactions, products, and customer-related information.
+While the data is not real, it closely reflects real-world business scenarios and analytical workflows.

 ### Sales (Fact Table)